Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Whoops!

-Singularity complains that it can't find the sudo command.
-It is really complaining that it can't elevate your privileges within the container.
+Singularity complains that it can't find the `sudo` command.
+But even if you try to install `sudo` or change to root using `su`, you will find it impossible to elevate your privileges within the container.
 Once again, this is an important concept in Singularity.
 If you enter a container without root privileges, you are unable to obtain root privileges within the container.

 Let's exit the container and re-enter as root.